top of page

 The Plastic Problem

-Plastic is not biodegradable.
-It literally lasts forever.
+Plastic is not biodegradable, it literally lasts forever.
 However, while plastic doesn't biodegrade, it does photo-degrade.

 UV light from the sun breaks the plastic down into even smaller pieces, known as micro-plastics.
 Micro-plastics break down into smaller and smaller pieces that are increasingly harder to clean up.
 Research is revealing that some of these small pieces eventually sink to the bottom of the ocean.
+Microplastics impair the ocean's ability to absorb CO2 and a 2026 study links microplastic to reduce ocean carbon absorption.

-Plastics are Killing Life in the Oceans
+Plastics are not supporting Life

 This photo-degradation continues right down to the microscopic level, where we can't even see the individual pieces of plastic with the naked eye.
 Instead, we see this viscous toxic sludge where water should be.